Always On Failover Cluster Instances (SQL Server)

-An FCI can leverage AlwaysOn Availability Groups to provide remote disaster recovery at the database level.
-For more information, see Failover Clustering and AlwaysOn Availability Groups (SQL Server).
+An FCI can leverage Availability Groups to provide remote disaster recovery at the database level.
+For more information, see Failover Clustering and Availability Groups (SQL Server).

-Beginning in SQL Server 2014, AlwaysOn Failover Cluster Instances supports Clustered Shared Volumes (CSV) in both Windows Server 2008 R2 and Windows Server 2012.
-For more information on CSV, see Understanding Cluster Shared Volumes in a Failover Cluster.
+Failover Cluster Instances also support Clustered Shared Volumes (CSV).
+For more information, see Understanding Cluster Shared Volumes in a Failover Cluster.

 In this Topic: